joannawolthuis/MetaboShiny/README.md

 The data needs to be normalized in order to compare m/z peak values between samples and batches.

 ## Batches and concentration
-If your metadata only contains one batch and no column that represents concentration (**EXPLAIN WHAT THIS MEANS**), then you can skip this part and continue to the [Filtering and normalization](#filtering-and-normalization) step.
+If your metadata only contains one batch and no column that represents concentration, then you can skip this part and continue to the [Filtering and normalization](#filtering-and-normalization) step.
 Otherwise, follow the steps below.
  1. Click on the "Get options" button (see [Normalization](#normalization) figure).
  2. If applicable, select the variable that represents concentration in your data.
  3. If applicable, select the variable that contains your multiple batch IDs.